-A note from Eric
+A note from our repair techs

 Do you need to ship your instrument to us for repair?
 Never fear, we ship instruments every day safely and can help you make sure your instrument arrives to us safely.
 Here are our pointers for safely packing your instrument for shipping.

 Eric Anderson graduated with a degree in musical instrument repair in 2005 from Minnesota State College SE tech.
 He has been repairing wind instruments since, with a primary focus in Bassoon and Oboe.
 As a member of NAPBIRT, he continues to further the education of his career, by attending annual conferences and sharing knowledge and techniques amongst other technicians in the craft.
 His support of music on a local and national level is a driving factor for both his professional and personal life.